Spend Over $175 To Receive Free Shipping, Use Code FREESHIP175 At Checkout. Valid on USA addresses ONLY!

 Ask Yourself: What Have You Already Invested?

-You likely went through extensive training and certification processes to provide your services.
-Not to mention, you also underwent training for specialized services like lash lifts or brow laminations
+You likely underwent extensive training and certification processes to provide your services.
+You also underwent training for specialized services like lash lifts, lash extensions, or brow laminations

 You invested in yourself to learn how to do everything and obtain the proper certification to offer the services.
 None of that was free, and you need to be able to make a return on your investment.